LibraryCarpentry/lc-marcedit/learners/setup.md

 MarcEdit is a free, open-source application.
 You can download MarcEdit from [https://marcedit.reeset.net/downloads](https://marcedit.reeset.net/downloads).
-This lesson has been tested with the following versions: MarcEdit 7 (specifically 7.6.3) for Windows and MarcEdit 3 for MacOS.
+This lesson has been tested with the following versions: MarcEdit 7 (specifically 7.6.3 and 7.7.10) for Windows and MarcEdit 3 for MacOS.
 It should be highlighted that MarcEdit is frequently updated and these instructions might have been tested on a slightly earlier version.

 #### Plug-Ins and Packages